-Under the COVID-19 emergency, each local government may use expedited methods of processing applications and reviewing and qualifying income.
-While the SHIP program requires the collection of third-party verification of income and assets, this is not required for CRF assistance.
-Instead, the applicant provides information on income and assets in three CRF documents:
+Under the COVID-19 emergency, each local government may use expedited methods of processing applications and reviewing and qualifying the household.
+While the SHIP program requires the collection of third-party verification of income and assets, this is not required for CRF assistance provided to owner occupied households and no income information is required for renter households.
+Instead, for owner occupied households the applicant provides information on income and assets in three CRF documents:

 - 1. The CRF Self-Certification of Income and Assets, which must be signed by each adult household member with income or a hardship; - 2.
 The CRF Application, which contains a section about income and assets; - 3.
 The CRF Income Certification Form (RIC), which may be signed by CRF staff based on information on the self-certification and application.
-With this form, the local government ensures that the household income does not exceed 120% AMI, in accordance with 24 CFR Part 5.
+With this form, the local government ensures that the household income does not exceed 140% AMI, in accordance with 24 CFR Part 5.
 Pursuant to HUD guidelines, the federal unemployment benefits under the CARES Act are classified as stimulus funds, not unemployment benefits.
 These funds are excluded from the income calculation.

-Document COVID-Related Hardship
+Document COVID-Related Hardship (Updated 11/5/2020)

-Applicants that have been unemployed, furloughed, or otherwise have experienced a reduction in income due to the economic effects of COVID-19, and who meet other eligibility requirements (e.g., household income not exceeding 120% AMI) are eligible.
-Persons who were unemployed prior to the COVID-19 pandemic can also be eligible if they attest to the fact that COVID-19 has negatively affected their job prospects.
+Applicants that have been unemployed, furloughed, or otherwise have experienced a reduction in income due to the economic effects of COVID-19, and who meet other eligibility requirements are eligible.
 Persons experiencing homelessness are categorically eligible because housing is a way to reduce the spread of COVID-19.
 No proof of loss of income is required to justify spending CRF funds on homeless-related assistance.